-Aylsham is a bustling market town that stands next to the River Bure.
-There are many fine 17th and 18th century buildings and an impressive mid-Victorian watermill whose ancestry can be traced back to the Domesday Book; up until 1969 it was still working but became redundant as a result of a business merger.
+Aylsham is a bustling market town that stands next to the River Bure in North Norfolk, close to the beautiful Norfolk Broads.
+There are many fine 17th and 18th century buildings and an impressive mid-Victorian watermill whose ancestry can be traced back to the Domesday Book and up until 1969 it was still working.

-Standing near to the market place is the flint-faced church of St Michael.
+Standing near to the market place is the flint-faced church of St Michael, a fine example of Gothic architecture of the Decorated style.
 Within its 14th century tower there is a ring of ten bells, considered one of the finest rings in the county.
-In the churchyard, by the south wall of the chancel, is the tomb of Humphrey Repton, who was a great 18th century landscape gardener.

 Aylsham Show is held annually in Blickling Park on August Bank Holiday Monday and is one of the largest one-day shows in the country.

 - Aylsham once had two railway stations, Aylsham South Railway Station and Aylsham North Railway Station - both are now closed

 - Once noted for its spa, half a mile south of Aylsham town, the chalybeate spring was used by those suffering from asthma and other chronic conditions

 - Humphry Repton, (1752-1818) who was the last great English landscape designer of the eighteenth century, is buried in St Michael's churchyard in Aylsham

 - Daniel Defoe (1660-1731), who was probably most famous for his novel Robinson Crusoe, stayed in Aylsham in 1732 and enjoyed a meal at the Black Boys Inn.
 Parson Woodforde, the famous Norfolk diarist, also dined there in 1781, and Horatio Nelson, whose cousin lived in Aylsham, is reported to have danced in the Assembly Room that was attached to the inn